These 4 easy tips help sellers make the right choices on sales content.Posted on January 22st, 2019 by Jessica Dunn

 Make sure your team knows not only what they’re selling but how they’re selling it.
 That means understanding concepts such as value propositions, overcoming objections, as well as how to utilize research, case studies, and statistics.

 And don’t forget to learn from your sellers.
-Managers and trainers can always learn from their more successful sales team members.
-If you have a few stars on your team that are consistently above quota and performing well, you don’t need to recreate the wheel; take lessons that have been learned and apply them across the board.
+Managers and trainers can always learn from their successful sales team members.
+If you have a few stars on your team that are consistently above quota and performing well, you don’t need to reinvent the wheel; take lessons that have been learned and apply them across the board.

 Find the right sales content platform that suits your needs.